leerob/react2025/docs/docs/getting-started.md

 title: Getting Started
 ---

+Let's get started building our application!
+If you haven't used Next.js before, you might need to update your version of Node.js.

 ### System Requirements

 - [Node.js 10.13](https://nodejs.org/en/) or later
 - MacOS, Windows (including WSL), and Linux are supported

 ### Create Application

+In this course, I will use `yarn` instead of `npm`.
+You are free to use whichever you prefer.

 ```bash
 npm init next-app